nismod/nismod.github.io/_presentations/tools-tips-tricks.md

 Rules:
 1. Capitalize the subject line
 1. Use the imperative mood in the subject line
-1. Separate subject from body with a blank line
-1. Use the body to explain what and why vs. how

 One-line commit messages can be great - clear and succinct: